 Student health insurance

 All students should either enroll in or waive the insurance by the due date indicated on the student invoice.
-All students who have not either enrolled in or waived the university health insurance plan by the due date of the bill will have a registration hold placed on their accounts.
+All students who have not enrolled in or waived the University health insurance plan by the due date of the bill will have a registration hold placed on their accounts.

 If you have successfully completed the online waiver of the insurance, deduct the insurance charge from the total due if that charge appears on your invoice.

-If you have any questions about the insurance coverage offered, please contact Health Services: 508.999.8982.
+If you have any questions about the insurance coverage offered, contact Health Services: 508.999.8982.

-B. Student fee: supports all student groups, student publications, the student radio station, and various other student-related activities.
+- Student Activity Fee: supports all student groups, student publications and various other student-related activities.

-F. Technology Fee: This fee supports the technology infrastructure and educational environmentnecessary to meet the technological demands of the UMass Dartmouth community.
+- Technology Fee: This fee supports the technology infrastructure and educational environment necessary to meet the technological demands of the UMass Dartmouth community.